yliapis/blog/_posts/2017-12-06-Non-Negative-Matrix-Factorization.md

 # Experiments

 Since this is an unsupervised learning algorithm, let's try to reverse engineer an additive mixture of gaussians with fixed means, fixed variances, but *stochastic* amplitudes.
-Gaussian basis vectors were chosen to make visualization simpler; almost any arbitrary positive basis set could have been used.
+Gaussian basis vectors were chosen to make visualization simpler; almost any arbitrary nonnegative basis set could have been used.
 Each sample is a vector.

 $$ \mathbf{x}_{i} = \displaystyle\sum_{k=1}^{d} \nu_{i,k} \mathbf{g}_{k}, \quad \nu_{i,k} \sim U(0,1)$$